repository-service-tuf/repository-service-tuf/README.rst

 .. readme-design-final

-Thanks to the REST API, integrating RSTUF into your existing content delivery solutions is straightforward.
+Thanks to the REST API, integrating RSTUF into existing content delivery solutions is straightforward.
 Furthermore, RSTUF is designed for scalability and can support active repositories with multiple repository workers.